PhotonicsTUL/PLaSK/doc/tutorial1.rst

     </solvers>

-You notice the additional tag ``<junction>`` with attributes ``Shockley`` and ``js``.
+You notice the additional tag :xml:tag:`<junction> [in Shockley2D electrical solver]` with attributes ``Shockley`` and ``js``.
 These are custom parameters of ``Shockley2D`` electrical solver and they set values for phenomenological junction coefficient :math:`\beta` and reverse current density :math:`j_{s}`.
 Their meaning is described in section :ref:`sec-Solver-electrical-beta`.
 At this moment just leave their values as in the example.

 Next, we have two boundary conditions, specifying electric potential (voltage) at the top side of the object named ``"top-layer"`` (1V) and at the bottom side of the ``"substrate"`` (0V).
 Take a look at the geometry section to see which objects are these.
-As the definition of the location of boundary conditions is not a single word, we had to use the separate tag ``<place>`` as a content of the ``<condition>`` tag instead of its place attribute.
+As the definition of the location of boundary conditions is not a single word, we had to use the separate tag :xml:tag:`<place>` as a content of the ``<condition>`` tag instead of its place attribute.
 If you wonder why we could not simple specify 1V potential at the top of the whole structure similarly as it was done for thermal solver, notice that the top layer has width of only 1.5µm and there is 4998.5µm of air adjacent to it.
 You would not want to put voltage to the air.

 Once the solvers are created, you have to connect them.
 In PLaSK data between solvers is exchanged using a system of providers and receivers.
 For example thermal solver have temperature provider called ``outTemperature`` and any other solver has receiver ``inTemperature``.
-By connecting them in the ``<connects>`` section of the XPL file, we can ensure that each time the other solver (in our case this will be ``electrical.Shockley2D`` that we named electr) requires temperature distribution, e.g. in order to consider the temperature dependence of the material electrical conductivity, its recently computed value will be provided automatically.
+By connecting them in the :xml:tag:`<connects>` section of the XPL file, we can ensure that each time the other solver (in our case this will be ``electrical.Shockley2D`` that we named ``electr``) requires temperature distribution, e.g. in order to consider the temperature dependence of the material electrical conductivity, its recently computed value will be provided automatically.
 On the other hand, in order to perform the computations, the thermal solver needs distribution of Joule's heat density, which can be similarly provided by the electrical solver.
-Hence, we need to define the ``<connects>`` section that follow solvers definition:
+Hence, we need to define the :xml:tag:`<connects>` section that follow solvers definition:

 .. code-block:: xml